Life As a Municipal Fire Fighting and Prevention Supervisor

 What a Municipal Fire Fighting & Prevention Supervisor Should Know

-Below is a list of the skills most Municipal Fire Fighting and Prevention Supervisors say are important on the job.
+These are the skills Municipal Fire Fighting and Prevention Supervisors say are the most useful in their careers:

 Coordination: Adjusting actions in relation to others’ actions.